spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

 * **Add Chart**: In this field you can build and add a new panel from scratch using the existing datasets.
 The composer bar contains a variety of functionalities to help build and customize the dashboard.
 You can add a new chart, a new text element, images, and page filters.
 * **Discard Dashboard**: To discard changes that you’ve made and have not saved/published yet, click Discard Dashboard.
 * **Publish Dashboard**: To publish any changes to the dashboard, click Publish Dashboard.
-* **Data**: This drop-down menu provides a list of previously built drag-and-drop panels and charts for each dataset that is available to the user.
+* **Data**: This drop-down menu lists previously built drag-and-drop panels and charts for each dataset that is available to the user.

 This is also a way to duplicate charts between dashboards.
 All charts are available here for that specific data set.
 Find the desired data set and chart, and drag it onto the canvas.

 ## Clone a Dashboard

-Users with the correct permissions will have the ability to clone existing dashboards, including any system managed dashboards.
+Users with permissions will have the ability to clone existing dashboards, including any system managed dashboards.

 Complete the following steps to clone a dashboard.

 1. In the Dashboard page, click **Clone** in the action bar.
 2. Modify the dashboard as desired.